2020 / 106 minutes

 Uncle Tom offers a conservative perspective that, even as it doesn’t always line up with the Christian perspective, still offers genuine insight into much of what’s going wrong in race relations.
 I’d recommend this for ages 13 or up, based primarily on language concerns.
 But it is a film that demands discussion afterwards – it has to be unpacked and cross-examined to be of any use.

 You can watch the trailer below, and rent the film for $8 US here.
-And if you enjoyed it, you can get a closer look at two of these black leaders in their own documentaries: Walter Williams: Suffer No Fools and the upcoming Thomas Sowell: Common Sense in a Senseless World.
+And if you enjoyed it, you can get a closer look at two of these black leaders in their own documentaries: Walter Williams: Suffer No Fools and Thomas Sowell: Common Sense in a Senseless World.